-I’ve touched upon their basic mechanisms of action in the previous chapter, however we can now say that THC and CBD produce effects through different molecular pathways:
+I’ve touched upon their basic mechanisms of action in the previous chapter, however, we can now say that THC and CBD produce effects through different molecular pathways:

 - THC primarily binds to CB1 and CB2 receptors located in the brain, boosting dopamine levels and impairing motor skills.

-- CBD inhibits enzymes that degrade endocannabinoids that attach to those same CB receptors, thus minimizing the amount of available receptors THC can attach to.
+- CBD inhibits enzymes that degrade endocannabinoids that attach to those same CB receptors, thus minimizing the number of available receptors THC can attach to.
 In layman terms, CBD neutralizes the psychoactivity of THC which is why strains with equal levels of CBD and THC do not cause a strong and euphoric “high”.

 - CBD also activates a group of receptors that stimulate the production of serotonin, endorphin and oxytocin.